ICEICEICE991/elist-ecommence/README.md

 This project consists of four parts:
 - <b>Part 1: Trends</b>
-  * Using Excel, I spend a limited time taking a quick look at some of the broad trends within the data to see what notable insights can be pulled  for the finance and product team. and determine which section need using more time and more complicated the tool like python and sql
+  * Using Excel, I spend a limited time taking a quick look at some of the broad trends within the data to see what notable insights can be pulled  for the finance and product team. and determine which section need using more time and more complicated the tool like python and SQL
   *
 - <b>Part 2: Targeted Insights</b>

-  * With the aid of SQL, I capture more detail and more insight for my team include finance an marketing  I pull out more targeted insights for the finance and marketing team, highlighting things like MacBook sales, refund rates, and best performing marketing channels.
+  * With the aid of SQL, I capture more detail and more insight for my team including finance an marketing  I pull out more targeted insights for the finance and marketing team, highlighting things like MacBook sales, refund rates, and best-performing marketing channels.

 - <b>Part 3: Visualizations</b>
   * Leveraging Tableau, I create a interactive dashboard for the finance and product teams (as well as the sales and operations teams to a lesser extent) to monitor metrics of interest on an ongoing basis.